Shegufta/SafeHomeFramework/results/README.md

    - Figure 14(a) is reproduced as `E2E_RTN_TIME.png`
    - Figure 14(b) is reproduced as `ISVLTN5_RTN_LIFESPAN_COLLISION_PERCENT.png`
    - Figure 14(c) is reproduced as `PARALLEL_DELTA.png`
+- *Note*: The reproduced figures share the same trend with paper figure with slight number difference.
+The reason behind is a later observed bug that the paper figure is the result of a single run, so it suffers the bias.
+If you are interested in the single run result, you could set the `totalSampleCount=1`.

 ## Figure 15 (c) CDF of Strech Factor
 Steps: